httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 knowing whether the recipient supports the digest-algorithm, or even knowing that the recipient will ignore it.

 `Digest` can be sent in a trailer section.
+In this case,
+`Digest` MAY be merged in the header section (See Section 6.5.1 of {{SEMANTICS}}).

 When an incremental digest-algorithm is used, the sender and the receiver can dynamically compute the digest value while streaming the content.